RSS

 2009: Bankruptcy, reorganization, SRC Energia receives 95%

-In the summer of 2009, Sea Launch announced its bankruptcy.
-Low launch intensity led to loss-making.
+In the summer of 2009, Sea Launch filed for bankruptcy.
+The low intensity of launches led to unprofitability.
 At the beginning of the Sea Launch project, it was expected that at least five launches would be carried out annually.
-However, in fact, in ten years (1999-2009), 30 were implemented - an average of three per year.
+However, in fact, in ten years (1999-2009) they were carried out 30 - on average three per year.

-After the reorganization, the leading role in the project was given to SRC Energia"."
-As a result of the reorganization of the subsidiary of the Russian corporation, Energia Overseas Ltd received a 95 percent stake in the company, three percent withdrew, Boeing two percent - Aker.
+After the reorganization, SRC Energia took the lead in the project.
+As a result of the reorganization, the subsidiary of the Russian corporation Energia Overseas Ltd received a 95 percent stake in the company, three percent went to Boeing, two percent - Aker.

 1996

-Sea Launch was founded in 1996 with the aim of organizing the launch of communication satellites into geostationary orbit by a Zenit-3SL launch vehicle from the Odyssey floating platform.
-Starting from the equator allows (all other things being equal) to seriously benefit in the mass of the output payload.
+The Sea Launch company was formed in 1996 with the aim of organizing the launch of communication satellites into geostationary orbit by the Zenit-3SL launch vehicle from the Odyssey floating platform.
+Starting from the equator allows (all other things being equal) to seriously win the mass of the output payload.

-1995: Foundation of a consortium with investments of $3.5 billion
+1995: Founding a consortium with $3.5 billion in investments

-In 1995, American Boeing, Russian SRC Energia, Norwegian shipbuilding company Kvaerner, Ukrainian design bureau Yuzhnoye and software Yuzhmash founded the International Consortium Sea Launch Company to implement one of the most ambitious ideas in the history of cosmonautics.
+In 1995, the American Boeing, the Russian SRC Energia, the Norwegian shipbuilding enterprise Kvaerner, the Ukrainian design bureau Yuzhnoye and PO Yuzhmash founded the Sea Launch Company International Consortium to implement one of the most ambitious ideas in the history of astronautics.

-The American side owned 40 percent, the Russian - 25, the Norwegian - 20 and the Ukrainian 15 percent.
+The American side owned 40 percent, Russian - 25, Norwegian - 20 and Ukrainian 15 percent.

 At the first stage, about $3.5 billion was invested in the project.
 The Sea Launch consortium was located in Switzerland - in Bern, subsequently the headquarters was moved to Nyon.

-The Sea Launch floating cosmodrome is a former Norwegian oil platform that was adapted to launch Zenit-3SL modification missiles of the Zenit family, which experts call brilliant and perfect.
+The Sea Launch floating cosmodrome is a former Norwegian oil platform that was adapted for the launches of Zenit-3SL missiles of the Zenit family, which experts call ingenious and perfect.

-In 1995-2009, Boeing played the role of the head integrator of the project.
-In addition, the American company created the lead block of the launch vehicle, designed to accommodate payload, and provided its system integration.
+In 1995-2009, Boeing served as the lead integrator of the project.
+In addition, the American company created the head unit of the launch vehicle, designed to accommodate the payload, and provided its system integration.

-Aker Solutions prepared a marine platform and built a special vessel for its maintenance.
-The installation of missile systems and equipment on an assembly and command vessel was carried out at the Gunner Shipyard (St. Petersburg, Russia).
+Aker Solutions prepared an offshore platform and built a dedicated vessel to serve it.
+Installation of missile systems and equipment on the assembly and command vessel was carried out at the Kanonersky ship repair plant (St. Petersburg, Russia).

-Zenit was then the only robotic missile suitable for launch from the Sea Launch platform: after being installed in a vertical state, it is independently fueled and discards docking attachments.
+Zenit was then the only robotic missile suitable for launch from the Sea Launch platform: after being installed in a vertical state, it is independently refueled and discards docking mounts.

-For the Sea Launch, this was a prerequisite: no people should remain on the platform.
-As a result, a team of two hundred people is enough to launch Zenit, while almost 1.5 thousand serve the launches of Soyuz on Baikonur.
+For Sea Launch, this was a prerequisite: there should be no people on the platform.
+As a result, a team of two hundred people is enough to launch Zenit, while at Baikonur, Soyuz launches serve almost 1.5 thousand.

-As part of the Sea Launch project, a rocket and space complex was built in which experts distinguish four components: the marine segment, the rocket segment, the spacecraft segment and the funds involved.
+Within the framework of the Sea Launch project, a rocket and space complex was built, in which specialists distinguish four components: the marine segment, the rocket segment, the spacecraft segment and the funds attracted.

-The missile segment consists of a three-stage environmentally friendly Zenit-3SL launch vehicle and complexes of technological equipment for the preparation and launch of the launch vehicle.
+The rocket segment consists of a three-stage environmentally friendly Zenit-3SL launch vehicle and complexes of technological equipment for preparing and launching the launch vehicle.

 The Zenit-3SL launch vehicle includes:

-• two-stage launch vehicle Zenit-2S, developed and manufactured by the Ukrainian design bureau Yuzhnoye and the Yuzhmash production association;
+• a two-stage Zenit-2S launch vehicle developed and manufactured by the Ukrainian design bureau Yuzhnoye and the Yuzhmash production association;

 Responsible for the creation of the Zenit-3SL launch vehicle was the Yuzhnoye design bureau, which is located in the Ukrainian city of Dnepropetrovsk.

-For each launch from the Sea Launch, it was necessary to assemble the missile hull in Ukraine, install Russian components on it, send it in parts to the United States, assemble and install the missile on a ship, ship it to the equator, launch and return.
+For each launch from Sea Launch, it was necessary to assemble the missile body in Ukraine, install Russian components on it, send it to the United States in parts, assemble and install the rocket on the vessel, set sail to the equator, launch and return back.
 Such an algorithm complicates and increases the cost of launches.

-1993: Framework Agreement for Consortium with Boeing and Kvaerner
+1993: Framework agreement to form a consortium with Boeing and Kvaerner

-In March 1993, the Russian company NPO Energia invited the American aerospace company Boeing to participate in the project.
-In November of the same year, in the city of Turku (Finland), at a meeting of representatives of the NGO Energia, Boeing, as well as the Norwegian shipbuilding enterprise Kvaerner (later Aker Solutions), a framework agreement was signed on the creation of a marine cosmodrome and the need to establish an international company.
+In March 1993, the Russian enterprise NPO Energia invited the American aerospace company Boeing to take part in the project.
+In November of the same year, in Turku (Finland), at a meeting of representatives of NPO Energia, Boeing, as well as the Norwegian shipbuilding enterprise Kvaerner (later Aker Solutions), a framework agreement was signed on the creation of an offshore cosmodrome and the need to establish an international company.

 In 1991-1992, NPO Energia named after S.P.
-Korolev (since 1994 - RSC Energia named after S.P.
-Korolev) conducted preliminary research on the creation of a sea-based rocket and space complex.
+Korolyov (since 1994 - RSC Energia named after S.P.
+Korolyov) conducted preliminary search research on the creation of a sea-based rocket and space complex.

 Notes